OscarSavolainenDR/AutomatedFilesBackup/README.md

 a process asks for it, e.g. when we push to the Github repo.

-I also made a point of logging the output of the BASH script triggered by the cronjob into a log file, makign debugging easier, so use that if it's useful!
+I also made a point of logging the output of the BASH script triggered by the cronjob into a log file, making debugging easier, so use that if it's useful!

 To startup an ssh-agent, run:
 ```